DovgaNik/My-Notes/README.md

 `sudo apt-get install default-jre`

-This project depends:
-	* ini4j You can download it on [their SourceForge](http://ini4j.sourceforge.net/)
+This project depends ini4j You can download it on [their SourceForge](http://ini4j.sourceforge.net/)

 Some feathures:
 ---